-The first issue concerns whether the trial court erroneously concluded that the Appellee was insured under the Appellant's policy on the basis that the term insured, as defined within the insurance policy, contravened the statutory language of West Virginia Code § 33-6-31.
-The Appellant argues that in order for underinsured motorist coverage to apply, the Appellee had to have been "occupying" a covered auto when he was hit by Ms. Cook as that term is defined within the policy.
-The Appellant maintains that the facts undisputedly demonstrated that the Appellee was not occupying his police cruiser at the time of the accident.
-Further, the Appellant argues that the custom-designed state amendments, however, do not effect the outcome of this case.
+The first issue we address concerns whether the trial court erroneously concluded that Appellee was insured under Appellant's policy on the basis that the term insured, as defined within the insurance policy, contravened the statutory language of West Virginia Code § 33-6-31.
+Appellant argues that underinsured motorist coverage is only invoked if Appellee was "occupying," as that term is defined within the policy, a covered auto when he was hit by Ms. Cook.
+Appellant maintains that the facts undisputedly demonstrated that Appellee was not occupying his police cruiser at the time of the accident.
+Appellant further argues that the custom-designed state insurance policy is immune from the requirements of West Virginia Code § 33-6-31.
+Conceding that he was not "occupying" the police cruiser at the time of the accident, Appellee advocates a liberal construction of the term "use," as found in West Virginia Code § 33-6-31(c) and as interpreted by this Court, rather than the policy definitions of "insured" and "occupy," based on the remedial nature of the underinsured motorist statute.
+See State Auto.
+Mut.